KQM-git/HSRNews/archive/484.md

 ### Known Issues

+■2024/03/06

+- It is known that stage points in Pure Fiction: An Expression of Eloquence have a chance of exceeding 80,000.
+After the issue is fixed, re-challenging the stage will see the max points capped at 80,000.

 ■2024/03/01

 - It is known that, in the Simulated Universe, possessing the Curio "Infinitely Recursive Code" or when the Dice Face effect is "Propagation: Spinal Cord Regrown" or "General Buff: Rejuvenation," there is a probability of abnormal effects occurring with Sparkle (Harmony: Quantum)'s Talent "Red Herring."
 This issue will be fixed in version 2.1.

 ■2024/02/06